F.C. Momase

 FC Momase, formerly known as Meril Momase, is a semi-professional association football club based in Port Moresby, Papua New Guinea, and founded sometime before 1984.

 The side took part in one edition of the Papua New Guinea National Soccer League in 2018, finishing 6th after being suspended midway through the season.
 They have also won the Port Moresby Premier League once, in 2013.

 History

 The first records of the club competing competitively are from the 1984 Papua New Guinea National Club Championship, in which they finished third in Group 1.
 They repeated the feat in the 1988 competition.

 In 1998, the club took part in the Port Moresby Premier League, but were suspended part-way through the season.
 They returned the following season, but finished outside the top six.
-Their record between 2000–2002 is unknown, but they must have been relegated during this time, as they were able to earn promotion in the 2003 season before returning to the Premier League under a new name, Meril Momase, ahead of the 2004 season.
+Their record between 2000 and 2002 is unknown, but they must have been relegated during this time, as they were able to earn promotion in the 2003 season before returning to the Premier League under a new name, Meril Momase, ahead of the 2004 season.
 The side finished seventh in the following two seasons, before finishing eighth in the 2006 season.